-User activities such as sending and receiving email and saving and loading files using floppy disks and CD-ROMs make a network vulnerable.
-FLCS uses ESet Endpoint AntiVirus software that includes automatic updates on servers and workstations multiple times during each day.
+User activities such as sending and receiving email and saving/loading files using USB devices or downloads make a network vulnerable.
+FLCS uses antivirus software that includes automatic updates on servers and workstations multiple times during each day.
 This software is a requirement in order to maintain the security and reliability of our network.

 Technology Team and Policies

 FLCS maintains a group of network professionals with specialized skills and experience.
-They maintain over 1800 workstations and 2000 Chromebooks, as well as multiple servers, networking equipment, printers, D2D2T backups, software, cameras, VoIP phone systems, and much, much more.
+They maintain over 500 workstations and 3000 Chromebooks, as well as multiple servers, networking equipment, printers, backup appliances, filters, software, cameras, VoIP phone systems, and much more.

 We hope this brief overview provides you with the assurance that FLCS is providing an up-to-date, reliable, and secure computer network as part of your child’s education.
 If you have any questions or concerns, please do not hesitate to contact your child’s teacher or building principal.